tayyabsaleem7756/ignicube/README.md

 npm -v
 ```

-## 2. Setting up your project with few commands
+## Step 2.
+Setting up your project with few commands

 Keep in mind, `my-cypress` name of your project folder name but you can update while cloning this repository